noobpwnftw/chessdb/README.md

 ## Database Snapshot

-Full database snapshots as of 2020-12-25 are available at:
+Full database snapshots are available upon request, it is no longer trivial to distribute the online database due to size.

-ftp://ftp.chessdb.cn/pub/chessdb/data-snapshot-chess-20201225.tar

-ftp://ftp.chessdb.cn/pub/chessdb/data-snapshot-xiangqi-20201225.tar

 *** Expect no further documentation except this one but the code should be self-explanatory.